 The antiques dealer tells us about the collection he built with his wife Sandrine

 Sandrine Souchon and Guy Chadelaud have been avid collectors of 19th century French decorative arts for over 30 years.
 This week, the husband and wife duo bring their renowned private collection of masterpieces to Hong Kong for their first show in Asia, titled French Belle Epoque.

 The exhibition, which will be held at Liang Yi Museum from May 13 to 21 as part of Le French May, is an eclectic and exceptionally well-preserved curation of sculptures and furniture pieces from some of the greatest craftsmen of the era.
 Malachite, crystal and lapis lazuli artworks feature heavily.

-During his visit to Hong Kong, we sit down with Guy to hear the stories behind some of the most interesting pieces in his collection.
+During his visit to Hong Kong, we sit down with Guy to hear the tatler_stories behind some of the most interesting pieces in his collection.

 Tell us about this collection—how did you acquire the pieces?